RoryO/JAweSomePlayer/README.md

 ENGINE CALLBACKS
 ===
+engineReady: When the engine has loaded enough information about the media file to start playback.
+It is recommeded that all controls be disabled and uninitialized until the engine is ready.

 volumeChange: When the volume has changed.
 Passes the new value of the volume in decimal form between 0 and 1 to the callback i.e. 0.34.